alexaibio/teaching_content/Transformers/attention.md

 ## Self - Attention
 Self-Attention is exactly mechanism to correct embeddings depending on a particular phrase, i.e to account to context of where the word is used.
 As a result we wil have a better embedding, and thus be better at the downstream tasks.

-It is actually very similar to how we as human use words in our natural language, we have many word which have the same spelling but completelly different meaning.
+It is actually very similar to a way how we as human understand words in our natural language, we have many word which have the same spelling but completelly different meaning.

-What self attention does is it substitutes an initial embedding vector to a sum of all vectors withed by a weight coeffisient, like that
+What self attention does is it substitutes each word's initial embedding vector in a given phrase to a sum of all words embeddings weithed by a special coeffisient (attention), like that

 ![What attention does](img/attention_intro.png)